Learning to Compose Representations of Different Encoder Layers towards Improving Compositional Generalization: Experiments

 \subsection{Results on CFQ}

 The main results on CFQ are presented in Table~\ref{table:t2}.
-We observe that: \textbf{(1)} RoBERTa is comparable to T5-11B, T5-11B-mod and outperforms other baseline systems without pre-training except HPD, indicating that pre-trained language models are key to achieving good performance on CFQ, which is consistent with the conclusions in~\cite{furrer2020compositional}; \textbf{(2)} \textsc{CompoSition} substantially boosts the performance of RoBERTa (\textbf{43.4 $\rightarrow$ 59.4}), about \textbf{37\%} relative improvements, and is in fact superior to T5-11B and T5-11B-mod.
+We observe that: \textbf{(1)} RoBERTa is comparable to T5-11B, T5-11B-mod and outperforms other baseline systems without pre-training except HPD, indicating that pre-training indeed benefits CFQ; \textbf{(2)} \textsc{CompoSition} substantially boosts the performance of RoBERTa (\textbf{43.4 $\rightarrow$ 59.4}), about \textbf{37\%} relative improvements, and is in fact superior to T5-11B and T5-11B-mod.
 It also outperforms other baseline systems without pre-training except HPD.
-This result demonstrates that pre-training as a solution to CG also has limitations, and also indicates that \textsc{CompoSition} is complementary to pre-trained models; \textbf{(3)} HPD performs better than Dangle and \textsc{CompoSition}, achieving 67.3 exact match accuracy, which is highly optimized for the CFQ dataset.
-On the contrary, \textsc{CompoSition} and Dangle are generally applicable to any Seq2Seq models for solving any Seq2Seq tasks including MT, as mentioned in Section~\ref{sec:roc}.
-However, compared with the state-of-the-art performance on CoGnition, the improvements brought by \textsc{CompoSition} is relatively moderate, and even worse than Dangle.
-The underlying reason is connected a recent finding that compositionality in natural language is much more complex than the rigid, arithmetic-like operations~\cite{raunak2019compositionality,li2021compositional,zheng2021disentangled,DBLP:conf/acl/DankersBH22}.
-MT is paradigmatically close to the tasks typically considered for testing compositionality in natural language.
-Our approach is more suitable for dealing with compositionality in natural language scenarios.
+This result demonstrates that pre-training as a solution to CG also has limitations, and also indicates that \textsc{CompoSition} is complementary to pre-trained models; \textbf{(3)} HPD performs better than Dangle, RoBERTa+CReg and \textsc{CompoSition}, achieving 67.3 exact match accuracy, which is highly optimized for the CFQ dataset.
+On the contrary, \textsc{CompoSition}, RoBERTa+CReg and Dangle are generally applicable to any seq2seq models for solving any seq2seq tasks including MT, as mentioned in Section~\ref{sec:roc}.
+However, compared with competitive performance on CoGnition, the improvements brought by \textsc{CompoSition} is relatively moderate, and even worse than Dangle.
+The underlying reason is related to a recent finding that compositionality in natural language is much more complex than the rigid, arithmetic-like operations~\cite{li2021compositional,zheng2021disentangled,DBLP:conf/acl/DankersBH22}.
+MT is paradigmatically close to the tasks typically considered for testing compositionality in natural language, while our approach is more suitable for dealing with such scenarios.